 The name of the company is easy to remember as well: Pink Taxi.
-These are a safe way for female travellers to get around the city, but, unfortunately, only operate in Karachi,
+These are a safe way for female travelers to get around the city, but, unfortunately, only operate in Karachi.

 On the whole, taxis are safe in Pakistan.
 They’re just sly and sometimes like to scam riders, like every other taxi all over the world.

-Is public transportation in Pakistan safe?
+Is Public Transportation in Pakistan Safe?

 Public transportation in Pakistan is safe depending on what you use and where.

 Good old long-distance buses are the main ways to travel between towns, to different provinces, and across the country.
-You may have to change a few times or wait for them to deal with hassles on the road, like a popped tyre or obstruction.
+You may have to change a few times or wait for them to deal with hassles on the road, like a popped tire or obstruction.

 Then there’s rail travel.
 A relic of the British colonial era, it’s still in operation thanks to Pakistan Railways.
 It’s pretty huge – 228 trains PER DAY carrying 65 million passengers annually.

-Is the food in Pakistan safe?
+Is the Food and Water in Pakistan Safe?